Housing Questions - FAQ

 When will I find out where I'm going to live, and with whom?

-All room assignments are mailed to you by July 1, depending upon when you returned your housing contract.
+All room assignments are mailed to you during the month of July, depending upon when you returned your housing contract.
 At that time you will receive your room assignment, roommate's name, address, and phone number (if they released that info), as well as move in dates, opening activities and last minute reminders.

 Is full payment due at the beginning of the semester?